-To UEFI-boot from a Windows 7 64-bit ISO, or Windows 8/8.1/10 32-bit and 64-bit ISOs, you must first convert each ISO to a FAT32 .imgPTN file using MakePartImage and the MPI_FAT32 Desktop shortcut.
+To UEFI-boot from a Windows 7 64-bit ISO (Win 7 32-bit UEFi is not supported by Microsoft), or Windows 8/8.1/10 32-bit and 64-bit ISOs, you must first convert each ISO to a FAT32 .imgPTN file using MakePartImage and the MPI_FAT32 Desktop shortcut.
 Do not use the MPI_NTFS Desktop shortcut because that will not UEFI-boot!

 Your E2B USB drive can be formatted as FAT32 or NTFS (although exFAT and ext2 would also work as long as the .imgPTN files can be made contiguous!).